How to Dictate a First Draft on Mac Without Losing Your Voice

 What gets pasted:

 We use the word “busy” as a shield.
-When someone asks how you’re doing and you say “busy,” it’s not really an answer — it’s a way of saying don’t ask me anything else.
+When someone asks how you’re doing and you say “busy,” it’s not really an answer.
+It’s a way of saying don’t ask me anything else.
 We do that because admitting we’re not busy feels like admitting we’re not important.

-That’s a first draft of a real paragraph — with voice, rhythm, and a point of view.
+That’s a first draft of a real paragraph, with voice, rhythm, and a point of view.
 It took about ten seconds to speak.
 The blank page never had a chance.

 Practical Tips for Dictating Prose